 - Very serious neurological effects can develop when mixing these drugs, especially seizures.

-- Emotional effect damaging the central nervous system, including long-term issues such as depression, loss of motivation, and apathy.
+- Emotional effects damaging the central nervous system, including long-term issues such as depression, loss of motivation, and apathy.

 Don’t Give the Drugs a Chance

-Another interesting note is many people abusing Adderall and alcohol together experience more negative symptoms—quality of life, depression, motivation, overall health—than those who used each drug on its own.
+Another interesting note is many people abusing Adderall and alcohol together experience more negative symptoms—the quality of life, depression, motivation, overall health—than those who used each drug on its own.

 In an ironic conclusion, people whose main reason for abusing Adderall in the first place, or Adderall and alcohol together, is to study longer, learn more, and improve their grades usually end up with lower grades and overall academic performance than if they didn’t abuse the drugs at all.
 The same applies to the professional world and enhancing cognitive abilities; taking a great amount of these drugs does not make you a superstar.